 - Some cash now, rest over time – Maybe you have some debts to pay or a mortgage on the house.
 This is where we pay those debts and/or mortgages, get you some cash in hand, and pay the rest of the price over time with interest.
 So not only do you get money right away, but you also get interest on the rest of your money increasing the profit you make when you sell.

-- Little or no cash now, rest over time – This is for those folks that get how banks make their money.
+- Little or no cash now, rest over time (full market value) – This is for those folks that understand how banks make their money.
 What would you rather have $100,000 now or $100,000 over 15 years at 5% interest?
 The first option gets you $100,000.
 The second gets you $142,000.
 We work out deals like this all the time with people.
 The interest rate, down payment, and length of payments are all negotiable.
 The point is, you delay getting all the money up front for a higher profit and less tax burden.

 The final word on selling rental property

 If you are thinking of selling rental property, we’ll buy it.
 Whether it is rented or not, in good shape or poor, single family home or small apartment.
 If you have questions about your specific situation, please call or text us at 405-673-4901.
 You can also fill out the form below and we’ll contact you within 24 hours.

-Our main goal is to find a win-win solution.
-If we can, great….if not, no worries and we’ll part ways.
+Our main goal is to find a win-win solution for both of us.
+If we can, GREAT….if not, no worries and we’ll part ways.
 Hopefully this page got you thinking a little and helped make a decision on whether to sell your rental property or not.
 Look forward to talking with you soon about selling rental property in Oklahoma.